Differentiating frictionally locked asperities from kinematically coupled zones: Observation Equation in Locking Inversion

 $\Psi=1$ and $0$ represent locking (stick) and unlocking (slip), respectively.
 Locking inversions estimate the locking parameter $\Psi$ at each point on plate boundaries.
 Given that slip deficit inversions are sometimes also called locking inversions, one may refer to this locking inversion as stick-slip inversion.
-The observation equations of the locking inversion (the stick-slip inversion) consist of eqs.~(\ref{eq:sdi_obseq}, relating slip deficits to data), (\ref{eq:sfromsd}, relating slips to slip deficits), (\ref{eq:slip2traction}, relating stress to slip deficits), and (\ref{eq:locking_constraint}, relating locking parameters to slips and stress).
-Equations~(\ref{eq:sfromsd}), (\ref{eq:slip2traction}), and (\ref{eq:locking_constraint}) express the slip field as a functional of the locking parameter field.
+The observation equations of the locking inversion (the stick-slip inversion) consist of eq.~(\ref{eq:sdi_obseq}) on data and slip deficits, eq.~(\ref{eq:sfromsd}) on slip deficits and slips, eq.~(\ref{eq:slip2traction}) on slip deficits and stress, and eq.~(\ref{eq:locking_constraint}) on slips, stress, and locking parameters.
+Equations~(\ref{eq:sfromsd}), (\ref{eq:slip2traction}), and (\ref{eq:locking_constraint}) express the slip field as a functional of the locking-parameter field.
 Then, the likelihood of the slip-deficit field given by eq.~(\ref{eq:sdi_obseq}) is converted to that of the locking-parameter field.
-This procedure becomes a simpler formula after fault subdivision, as summarized in \ref{sec:AppA}.
+This procedure becomes a simpler formula through fault subdivision, as summarized in \ref{sec:AppA}.